satyaki24/Bookingly/README.md

-# 🏨 Bookingly - Hotel Booking System
+# 🏨 Bookingly - Hotel Booking and Management System

-**Bookingly** is a modern Spring Boot-based RESTful Hotel Booking System built to streamline hotel management and enhance user booking experiences.
-With features like dynamic pricing, secure JWT authentication, role-based access, and Stripe payment integration, it offers a complete backend solution for a hotel booking platform.
+**Bookingly** is a modern Spring Boot-based RESTful Hotel Booking and Management System built to streamline hotel management and enhance user booking experiences.
+With features like dynamic pricing, secure JWT authentication, role-based access, and Stripe payment integration, it offers a complete backend solution for a hotel booking and management platform.

 ---